jonmorrissmith/jonms-Huxley2/README.md

 # Huxley 2 for Raspberry Pi

-A fork of [James Singleton's masterful Huxley2](https://github.com/jpsingleton/Huxley2) with changes I needed to make to allow it to run locally via Docker on a Raspberry Pi.
+A fork of [James Singleton's masterful Huxley2](https://github.com/jpsingleton/Huxley2) with changes to run locally on a Raspberry Pi.

-**Important Note** use the original repo for all other platforms, usage instruction and other configuration options along with the license applied.
+**Important** Refer to [Huxley2](https://github.com/jpsingleton/Huxley2) for usage, licensing and updates.

-The list of customisations is available in the Raspberry Pi Changes file.
+The list of customisations here is in [Pi Customisations](https://github.com/jonmorrissmith/jonms-Huxley2/blob/master/Pi_Customisations.md)

 # Get access to the train data #